 Elder law is a very specific legal focus, although it requires knowledge of several practice areas.
 Part benefit application, part estate planning, and part litigation, elder law attorneys concentrate on the needs of seniors and their families to help them plan and prepare for later life.

-You might need an elder law attorney’s advice if someone close to you:
+You might need advice from an elder law attorney if someone close to you:

 - Has been diagnosed with a degenerative illness.
 A person who is suffering from cancer or organ failure may be physically incapable of performing self-care, while dementia may prevent a person from making decisions on her own behalf.
 These common life situations make it imperative for patients and families to create a healthcare plan, designate healthcare and financial powers of attorney, and create advance directives so the patient’s wishes are known and followed.

 - Needs nursing home care.
 Admittance to a nursing home often brings elder law issues to the forefront.
 We can determine the best way to pay for long-term care (including Medicaid, VA benefits, or other public assistance), help you choose the right nursing home facility, and finding ways to cover costs without the need to sell your home or other assets.